-An “Anchor Baby" is a term used to describe a child who was brought to the U.S. to give birth with the purpose of gaining U.S. citizenship.
-A U.S. citizen child will be able to sponsor the mother to come to the U.S. later on once the child turn to 21.
-The idea behind this is US birthright citizenship policy under the 14th Amendment gives any child born in the U.S. citizenship automatically regardless parents' immigration status or citizenship.
-And U.S. citizen has the right to petition parents to live in the United States as green card holders with IR-5 parent visa.
-It is considered to be an offensive term to immigrants and has been widely used in the political debate over illegal immigration issue.
+The term "Anchor Baby" is a pejorative term used to describe a child who was brought to the U.S. to give birth with the purpose of gaining U.S. citizenship.
+A U.S. citizen child is able to sponsor the mother to immigrate to the US when the child turns 21.
+US birthright citizenship policy under the 14th Amendment gives U.S. citizenship to any child born in the U.S. automatically, regardless of the parents' immigration status or citizenship.
+A U.S. citizen has the right to petition his or her parents to live in the United States as green card holders with IR-5 parent visa.
+It is considered to be an offensive xenophobic term to immigrants and has been widely used in the political debate over illegal immigration issues.

-How Does the “Anchor Baby" Help Others Immigrate to the U.S.?
+How Does an "Anchor Baby" Help Others Immigrate to the U.S.?

-Under U.S. immigration law, a U.S. citizen can petition for any immediate relative to live in the U.S. as green card holders.
-Immediate relatives include spouse, parents and unmarried child under age of 21.
+Under U.S. immigration law, a U.S. citizen can petition for any immediate relative to live in the U.S. as a green card holder.
+Immediate relatives include spouses, parents and unmarried child under age 21.
 Immediate relatives have special immigration priority and there is always a visa available for them.
-Once the U.S. citizen can prove he has enough income to meet the income requirement (or able to provide a joint sponsor), the parents can come to live in the U.S. legally in a short time.
+Once the U.S. citizen can proves he has enough income to meet the income requirement (or able to provide a joint sponsor), the parents can come to live in the U.S. legally in a relatively short time.

 Technically, the practice of traveling to the US to give birth is legal with proper travel document.
-Giving birth is considered as medical treatment which is one of the traveling purpose categories under B-2 visitor visa.
+Giving birth is considered as medical treatment which is one of the purposes of travel under a B-2 visitor visa.
 However, if the parents misrepresent their intentions of visiting or provide false documents, they might be violating immigration laws and be cited for immigration fraud.